Marianne O'Grady: Role with international charities

 In 2015, O'Grady reported on comparing child development opportunities in schools in Faryab, Saripol, Kandahar and Kabul provinces of Afghanistan with Save the Children.

 In 2016, she was one of the named authors of Save the Children's overall report on developing the direct assessment of child development on motor function, language and early literacy, numeracy and socio-emotional development.
 The tool is suitable for children aged 3–6, and was tested in 45 countries for international use.
 It helps identify teaching opportunities and gaps in developmental progress: International Development and Early Learning Assessment.
 The report is IDELA: Fostering Common Solutions for Young Children.
 In 2018, she presented further on the experience of using the IDELA model in China and India in an international webinar.

-By 2020, O'Grady was deputy country director for Care International in Afghanistan, reporting on statistics regarding the challenges of conflict, drought and the Covid-19 affecting women and families.
+By 2020, O'Grady was deputy country director for Care International in Afghanistan, reporting on statistics regarding the challenges of conflict, drought and the COVID-19 pandemic affecting women and families.
 She said that the "triple crisis of the economic hardship created by the pandemic, the drought and the current insecurity leaves women in an incredibly difficult situation.
 Hard-won gains by women and girls are being rolled back."
 A USAID funded map of the drought areas was shared and updated in July 2021.